-“They leave at dawn with their children on their backs and return in the evening exhausted, still having to take care of water, fuel, livestock and food preparation,” says Gisèle, who, as a psycho-social counselor, has spent her entire career in the NGO sector working with people living with HIV and other vulnerable populations.
+“They leave at dawn with their children on their backs and return in the evening exhausted, still having to take care of water supply for the family, find fuel for the fire – two very heavy burdens – and prepare meals. ” says Gisèle, who, as a psycho-social counselor, has spent her entire career in the NGO sector working with people living with HIV and other vulnerable populations.
 “The household could not run without them”

 Violence and stigma, a daily lot